 Owning your app is good, actually

-A brief critique on the state of Javascript apps in 2024
+A brief critique on the state of Javascript apps in 2024 and the problems with offloading everything to third-party services

-Sunday 23 June 2024
+June 23, 2024

 The concept of "owning your app" in the Javascript community is a lost art in 2024, and I'm here to explain why it's bad and why it matters